Post-Tensioned Slab on Grade vs. Conventional Slab Reinforcement

 Post-Tensioned Slab on Grade

-At Tendon Systems, LLC, we specialize in post-tensioned slab on grade reinforcement.
+At Tendon Systems, we specialize in post-tensioned slab on grade reinforcement.
 That’s because we believe post-tensioned slab on grade offers undeniable advantages over traditional concrete slab reinforcement.

 How Post-Tensioning Works